ideawu/cocoaui/README.md

 ### IObj

-A dynamic object library for Objective-C.
+A dynamic JSON object/model library for Objective-C.

 ### Test